siddhp1/Sysgrab/README.md

-  (no option)                   Display system information -h, --help                    Show a help message and exit -v, --version                 Display version information and exit -b, --base-color [r,g,b]      Set base color in the format r,g,b -a, --accent-color [r,g,b]    Set accent color in the format r,g,b
+  (no option)                   Display system information -h, --help                    Show a help message and exit -v, --version                 Display version information and exit
 ```

 ## Configuration

 To configure Sysgrab, follow these steps:

-1. **Configure colors**:
+1. **Configure colors, logging, and data ordering**:

-    To configure the colors, edit the `config.txt` file, or run the following command with rgb values of choice:
+    To configure the colors, edit the `config.yaml` file.

-    ```bash
-    sysgrab --base-color r,g,b --accent-color r,g,b
-    ```

 2. **Add art**:

-    To configure the art, paste any ASCII art in the `art.txt` file.
+    To configure the art, create a text file with ASCII art, and put the file name in the `config.yaml` file.

 ## License